zmrfzn/Cpanel-Backup/README.md

 # Cpanel-Backup
-Simple script to backup your Public_html directory including your mysql database in cPanel using cron.
+Simple shell script to backup your cpanel Public_html directory including your mysql database in cPanel using cron.

 # Please read the following instructions before using this script.